rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 * Cross Site Request Forgery (CSRF):
     - Protection with the R session includes a double submit cookie

-Note: Also refer to the support article [Security features in RStudio Server Pro](https://support.rstudio.com/hc/en-us/articles/221682007-Security-features-in-RStudio-Server-Pro)
+Note: Also refer to the support article [Security features in RStudio Workbench](https://support.rstudio.com/hc/en-us/articles/221682007-Security-features-in-RStudio-Server-Pro)

 ### SSL Certificates

-Transport layer security (TLS) is a mechanism to establish secure browser communications between a client (e.g. browser) and server (RStudio Server Pro) over an insecure channel.
+Transport layer security (TLS) is a mechanism to establish secure browser communications between a client (e.g. browser) and server (RStudio Workbench) over an insecure channel.

 The technology to achieve this a combination of SSL, TLS, and HTTPS.